cflee/cfleecom/content/posts/aws-ssm-iam-policy-caveats.md

 This might be an unexpected result, given the intuitive "deny by default" understanding, especially if you've been relying on explicit allow statements in inline or managed policy attached to users/groups/roles, instead of using explicit deny statements in bucket policy.

-## Non-problems
+## Non-goals
-At this point, we should take a quick pause and figure out what we're *not* trying to address here:
+We should pause and figure out what we're _not_ trying to address here:

-- Any instance, and any user/software on any instance that can access the metadata service to obtain credentials, can write or overwrite an arbitrary object in the bucket/key-prefix that you use to store SSM Agent output or logs.
+Any SSM-managed instance, and any user/software on any instance that can access the instance metadata service to obtain credentials, can write or overwrite any arbitrary object in the S3 buckets/key-prefixes that you use to store SSM Agent run output or logs.

+Integrity is probably more of a concern for Session Manager session logs, but they aren't going to be absolutely tamperproof because the logs are being created and uploaded from the instance anyway.
+The risk of overwriting should be mitigated by bucket object versioning, entirely missing logs with shipped Linux audit logs, etc.
+(If you're really paranoid and want to do off-host recording you'll probably want to use something like [Gravitational Teleport in recording proxy mode](https://gravitational.com/teleport/docs/architecture/#audit-log) instead, but there are some different security trade-offs there.)

 ## Solutions?
 I don't think I know all the possible ways of dealing with this, but here are some ideas.